Environmental Science (ENVS)

 Seminar provides a historical and theoretical basis to address the application of knowledge to public and political decisions and the ethics of professional practice within public and non-governmental settings.
 Readings, discussions, and essays focus on underlying traditions and assumptions, cultural contexts, social justice and “planner” roles.
 Additional work required for graduate credit.
 Typically Offered: Varies.

-Presented as online doculectures, covering topics such as: Origins of Sustainability, Standards of Sustainability, Culture of Waste, Built Environment, Industrial Sustainability, Energy Sustainability, Water Resources, Measuring Sustainability, Sustainable Impact Assessment, and Our Sustainable Future.
+, SOIL 4360.
+Presented as online doculectures, covering topics such as origins of sustainability, standards of sustainability, culture of waste, built environment, industrial sustainability, energy sustainability, water resources, measuring sustainability, sustainable impact assessment, and our sustainable future.
 Readings and homework are assigned with each topic.
 Learning assessment will be from homework, exams and written papers.
 Additional work is required for graduate credit.
+Typically Offered: Fall and Spring.
 Cooperative: open to WSU degree-seeking students.
-(Fall only)

 Qualitative aspects of water are covered in this class.
 Major topics are qualitative aspects of (1) surface water, (2) groundwater, (3) drinking water, (4) water in the oceans, and (5) the human waste stream.
 Concepts presented are relevant to world-wide water quality issues and concepts; however, an emphasis is placed on issues within the four Pacific Northwest states (ID, AK, OR, WA).
 Typically Offered: Fall.

 Understand the characterization, testing, and treatment of chemical, microbial and hazardous compounds and their impact on human health.
 Be familiar with drinking water standards, regulatory aspects and protection of municipal, community, and private well systems.
-(Spring, Alt/years)
+Typically Offered: Spring.

 Prereqs: One course or experience in basic statistics or Instructor Permission